phenix3

 Does it fit or not?

-Improve the effectiveness and efficiency of your processes and controlsMany organizations continue to manage their global indirect tax throughput without reference to risks that are inherent to all transactional operations and processes.
-Other organisations have successfully identified indirect tax risks within their global ERP systems design and accounting processes, but have yet to develop a coherent and proactive indirect tax strategy that addresses and effectively manages these risks.
+Many organizations continue to manage their global indirect tax throughput without reference to risks that are inherent to all transactional operations and processes.
+Other organizations have successfully identified indirect tax risks within their global ERP systems design and accounting processes, but have yet to develop a coherent and proactive indirect tax strategy that addresses and effectively manages these risks.

-Within most organizations there is no single person or department responsible for the end-to-end VAT accounting process.
+Within most organizations, there is no single person or department responsible for the end-to-end VAT accounting process.
 The finance department owns overall responsibility for the sales and purchase processes, but the application architecture underpinning those processes is configured and maintained by the IT department.

 The control environment surrounding manual intervention in the accounts payable and receivable processes remains the responsibility of the finance department.
 VAT-critical processes such as PO creation, invoice verification and AP tax code selection are subject to limited or inappropriate controls, while the attention of the internal indirect tax function remains focused on the provision of ad hoc advisory support to local business units.